j9210/readme_generator/README.md

   - [Questions](#questions)

   ## Installation
-  Clone the code.
-Open in terminal with node.
-Answer the questions.
+  Use the code in node to generate readme.

   ## Usage
+  Open your terminal within the root folder of the program.
+Call index.js with node.
 Answer questions when prompted.
-Great for any project.
+Copy generated readme.
+Voila.
   ## Contributing
-  sample people
+  Sample, so y'all know it's working.

   ## License